Arian Azemi

-Arian Azemi (born 3 March 1999) is a Kosovan professional basketball player for Prishtina of the Kosovo Superleague.
+Arian Azemi (born 3 March 1999) is an American-Albanian professional basketball player for Bashkimi of the Kosovo Basketball Superleague and Liga Unike.

 Professional career

 KB Istogu (2022–2024)

 In 2022, Azemi signed for Istogu of the Kosovo First League.
 He was the MVP of the 2022–2023 First League season and helped the team to promote to the Kosovo Superleague.

 KB Vëllaznimi (2024–2025)

 On August 16 2024, Azemi signed for Vëllaznimi of the Kosovo Superleague.
 In 2025, Vëllaznimi won the Liga Unike and he selected the MVP of the league.

-KB Prishtina (2025–present)
+KB Prishtina (2025–2026)

 On July 15, 2025, Azemi signed for Prishtina of the Kosovo Superleague.